 - CITI – The site for researcher ethics training (Psychology students are required to complete two courses: Social & Behavioral Research Students and Social & Behavioral Responsible Conduct of Research-RCR.

 - Qualtrics – A program for creating and distributing surveys

 - Tips for Researchers – Provides many useful tutorials for using Microsoft Office programs, Adobe PDF, search engines, SPSS and more

 - Sona Systems – The platform for managing studies that collect data from the Psychology Department Participant Pool

-- Credit Request Form for Spring 2017 – To get credits to collect data using the Participant Pool; Must be sent to the Academic Technician before the semester begins
+- Credit Request Form for Fall 2018 – To get credits to collect data using the Participant Pool; Must be sent to the Academic Technician before the semester begins

 - Creating and Managing a Standard Lab Study – Tutorial for standard lab studies on the Sona System